-Okta is a cloud-based identity service offering identity, authentication, and access control functions as a service.
-To support multi-factor authentication, SPS integrates with the Okta identity management service.
+To support multi-factor authentication, SPS integrates with the identity management service Okta.
 This enables you to leverage an additional out-of-band factor (typically through the user's registered smartphone) when authenticating the user.
 The additional factor is processed in-line with the connection, so users do not have to switch to an external application to process the additional factor.
-This results in a seamless and efficient user experience that is readily accepted by the users.
+This results in an efficient user experience that is readily accepted by the users.

-The One Identity Safeguard for Privileged Sessions can interact with your Okta account and can automatically request strong multi-factor authentication for your privileged users who are accessing the servers and services protected by SPS.
-Okta supports a broad range of authentication methods, including software, hardware, and cellphone-based solutions.
+The One Identity Safeguard for Privileged Sessions can interact with your Okta account and can automatically request multi-factor authentication for your privileged users who are accessing the servers and services protected by SPS.